ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/testing_code.md

 When you are developing your tests, here are some points to think about:

 1.  **You don't need to test everything**.
 It is realistic to assume that third party functions and tools (such as base R and CRAN packages) which are adequately quality assured.
 You may be less confident about very new functionality from third parties, or experimental tools.
 You may decide to test these if needed.
 2. **Check tool suitability**.
 Think carefully about whether third party tools really do what you need for your particular context.
 For example, the base R `round()` function intentionally behaves differently to the rounding function in Excel.
-While we can be confident that `round()` works as specified, does it produce what you need?
+While you can be confident that `round()` works as specified, does it produce what you need?
 3. **Use tests to validate your approach**.
 Testing is a great way to verify that your approach is the right one.
 Writing tests helps challenge assumptions and uncover edge cases, making your code more robust.
 4. **Test based on risk**.
 Be guided by the risks you need to mitigate.
 For example, if inputs are invalid or unusual, do you want the code to stop with an error message or do something else?
 Use tests to check that the code does the right thing at the right time.